 Spread the word via social media - Facebook, Twitter, YouTube, forums, blogs and the like.

 Bogus collectors rely on ignorance, apathy, delay and lack of action.
-Usually they collect the filled bags only two or three days after delivering their leaflets.
+Usually they collect the filled bags only two or three days after delivering their leaflets or bags.
 The collectors expect people to take a while to contact the regulators (the council, police etc) - and they assume the regulators will be slow to react.
-Prove them wrong !
+Prove them wrong

 A word of caution - leaflets which appear to be bogus may be genuine after all - and vice-versa (eg fakes).
 Also, if you do want the collectors caught, you don't want to alert them to the possibility they'll be stopped.